Application for a January 2024 start is still open.

-How can you stand out in a digital world where a million minutes of video are shared every second?* How do you create content that can’t be ignored and find your own visual voice?
-If you’re a current communications professional or recent graduate looking to set yourself apart in the job market, this course will give you practical understanding of content creation and campaigning, and deep knowledge of digital strategic planning.
+So, how can you stand out in a digital world where a million minutes of video are shared every second?
+How do you create content that can’t be ignored and find your own visual voice?
+This course will give you practical understanding of content creation and campaigning, and deep knowledge of digital strategic planning that will set you apart in the job market.

-- The course is designed to meet not just current industry practice, but developments in the future.
-You’ll be well placed to produce strategic and creative content to compete in a world where video accounts for 80% of internet traffic.*
+- Prepares you for current and future developments: The course is designed to meet not just current industry practice, but developments in the future.
+You’ll be well placed to produce strategic and creative content to compete in a world where video accounts for 80% of internet traffic.

-- Our staff live and breathe their subject with a passion, and you will be taught by multi-award winning lecturers including Walid Salhab whose short films have accumulated more than 8 million hits on social media.
+- Passionate and award-winning staff: Our staff live and breathe their subject with a passion, and you will be taught by multi-award winning lecturers including Walid Salhab whose short films have accumulated more than 8 million hits on social media.

-- You will work in a personal and collegiate environment that nurtures creative talent, which will enable you to build your portfolio and that supports entrepreneurial students to establish their own businesses.
-Please watch the short film on our website to hear one of our students talk about her experience of the course.
+- Supportive, creative and nurturing learning environment: You will work in a personal and collegiate environment that nurtures creative talent, which will enable you to build your portfolio and that supports entrepreneurial students to establish their own businesses.
+Watch the video content on this page for an insight into our students' experience of the course, and the links to student case studies.

-- Flexible block-study means you can combine study with your existing work and life commitments.
+- Flexible block-study: This means you can combine study with your existing work and life commitments.

-- This course is accredited by the Digital Marketing Institute (DMI).
+- Industry accreditation: This course is accredited by the Digital Marketing Institute (DMI).
 The DMI accreditation shows employers that your degree and learnt skills/knowledge are up to date with the latest findings in marketing and that you have received a high quality multi-disciplined degree (see 'DMI accreditation' tab for more information.
+QMU is also a partner institution of the Public Relations Consultants’ Association (PRCA).

-Drawing on QMU’s existing portfolio of courses in PR, film and media, this new course has been inspired by the professional experiences of our academic staff.
+This course has been inspired by the professional experiences of our academic staff and maximises our expertise in PR, film and media.
 Our media production lecturers have won a host of international awards for their short films and are highly successful on social media.
-Our PR and communications lecturers have professional and personal campaign experience and are involved with a range of campaigning organisations.
-This experience is at the centre of our teaching approach and we always engage students in producing real strategies and content for real clients.
+Our PR and communications lecturers have professional and personal campaign experience and are involved with a range of campaigning organisations and have also won awards for their work.
+Our experience is at the centre of our teaching approach and we always engage students in producing real strategies and content for real clients.
 This results in campaigns where video and digital content have had a profound effect on audiences and have been crucial in achieving strategic aims and objectives.

 Teaching, learning and assessment